digital-osolia/elections/README.md

 ## Last updated

-This code was last updated for the **June 2024 Osolian General Election**.
+This code was last updated for the **August 2024 Osolian General Election**.
 Unless otherwise stated, it is reflective of the code used/being used in the operation of that election.